Candles

 Pen/pencil pot

-Pen pots are widely used in schools too and if you have tinned containers, these are perfect for sitting in the classroom.
-They also reduce the need for purchasing so much plastic.
+Pen pots are also widely used in schools, and if you have tinned containers, these are perfect for sitting in the classroom.
+They also reduce the need to purchase so much plastic.

 Reusing candle holders